bugltd/ComfyLab-Pack/wiki/node reference/xy plot/00 - core concepts.md

     - said differently: if you send a list of numbers, you will get number values in output
     - or one could say: sh\*t in, sh\*t out...
 - for the reason above, the `Queue` node cannot determine what it will get in input, so the type of the outputs is set to `"*"` (Any)
-  - this make the `dim1 value` and `dim2 value` outputs very flexible, as you can basically connect them anywhere
+  - this makes the `dim1 value` and `dim2 value` outputs very flexible, as you can basically connect them anywhere
   - but it comes at a price: **you must ensure that the data in input correspond to the expected data in output**
-    - for example: if you connect `dim1 value` to the `cfg` input of `KSampler`, you must ensure that the input list is a list of integers.
+    - for example: if you connect `dim1 value` to the `cfg` input of `KSampler`, you must ensure that the input list is a list of floats.
 If you send strings, you will obviously get an error when running the workflow
 - one of the main features of the `Queue` node is **auto-queuing**
   - no need to reset a counter, or manually increase the batch size
   - **the `Queue` node will take care of that for you**